 - Week-long orientation held at the National Institutes of Health in Bethesda, Maryland.
 LMIC fellows will be supported to participate in additional short-term (2-3 month) training opportunities in the U.S.

-- 12-month, full-time research fellowship held at one of twenty-two training sites.
+- 12-month, full-time research fellowship held at a partner LMIC site.

 - Mentor team composed of at least one program-affiliated faculty mentor and one site-based mentor.